-A child is officially enrolled in the program when the school has received and accepted enrollment application and registration/field trip fees.
+A child is officially enrolled in the program when the school has received and accepted the complete enrollment application and registration/field trip fees for each child in which you are enrolling.
 Enrollment in all programs is binding.
 Parents are responsible for tuition each month regardless of the amount of time the child attends the school.
 It is your responsibility to notify the school when there is any change in the information provided on these forms.